Simple at scale; making niche marketplaces a part of your e-commerce planJun 17, 2020,

 In the delivery economy era, the key to success in e-commerce is to cater to a broad range of niche customers.

 More shoppers are buying from more producers.
-This becomes more apparent in the last number of weeks with the massive growth in SME food and drinks businesses starting to trade online.
+This has become more apparent in the last few months with the massive growth in SME food and drinks businesses starting to trade online.
 While many businesses have added stores to their websites, a lot of this online sales growth has been supported by the increase in numbers of Irish e-commerce portals and niche marketplaces.

 Marketplace giants such as Amazon, eBay or Alibaba owe their success to their massive selection of goods.
 However, these giants’ one-size-fits-all offer and generic customer experience can be a challenge for artisan & SMB producers.
 Particularly for those in the food and drinks industry.

 The short time to market and the quick flow of products within a company is what sets the food and beverage industry apart.
 Goods with a short-shelf life have a higher risk of arriving to an e-commerce customer close to or past their expiration date.
 Poor experiences like these are not how strong customer relationships are built.